DerekCresswell/GameDesign11/Readme.md

 Interested in making your own video games?\
 This is an Open Source game design curriculum built to be used in a classroom enviroment.
 The course is built for absolute beginners to get the core skills of building a game.
 There are also resources along to way to help more advanced user to test their skills.\
-Throughout the course there is opportunity for every type of student to show there skill.
-Programmers, Artists, Designers, and Musicians.
+Throughout the course there is opportunity for every type of student to show their skills including Programmers, Artists, Designers, and Musicians.

 ## About This Course